 The link between smoking and lung cancer was originally discovered by Sir Richard Doll in 1956.
 Sir Richard Peto has continued to study the impact of tobacco of global health (see video).
 Smoking cigarettes is a leading cause of premature death worldwide.
 There were about 100 million deaths from tobacco in the 20th century, most in developed countries.
 If current smoking patterns persist, it is estimated that tobacco will kill about 1 billion people this century, mostly in low- and middle-income countries, and about half of these deaths will occur before age 70.

 Large prospective studies are needed in many different populations around the world to monitor reliably the current and future effects of smoking.
 CTSU has been, and continues to be, a major source of evidence on the hazards of smoking and the benefits of quitting.

 CTSU has since initiated a new generation of large prospective studies of smoking and death in many countries, specifically to study the emerging epidemic of tobacco-related mortality in low- and middle-income countries.
-In collaboration with local principal investigators, CTSU is conducting studies in China, Mexico, Russia, Cuba and India (Chennai and Trivandrum) (total: 1.7 million participants).
+In collaboration with local principal investigators, CTSU is conducting studies in China, Mexico, Russia, Cuba and India (Chennai and Trivandrum) with a total of 1.7 million participants.